-Good varnishes are designed to address both stretch/shrink cycles and UV degradation, but eventually the two forces in combination will break down varnish and cause it to fail.
+Good varnishes are designed to address both stretch/shrink cycles and UV degradation but eventually, the two forces in combination will break down varnish and cause it to fail.

-The benefits of epoxy
+The benefits of varnish over epoxy

 Another method to achieve “the look” is gaining popularity and cuts labor time.
 Professional yacht refinishers now use WEST SYSTEM® 105 Resin/207 Special Clear Hardener as a clear base over wood trim before applying coats of varnish.

 Three coats of epoxy followed by three coats of varnish can achieve the same depth and look of twelve or more coats of varnish.
 Because there are no solvents evaporating away from the epoxy, it builds thickness faster per layer than varnish and it doesn’t shrink when it cures.
 In addition, three or more coats of 105/207 can be applied per day.

 More importantly, sealing wood with an epoxy moisture barrier dramatically lessens its stretching and shrinking.
 Varnish benefits from being applied over a stable substrate.
 High-quality marine varnish is formulated with UV filters.
 So, the epoxy coating benefits by getting the protection from UV radiation that it needs.
 WEST SYSTEM 105 Resin/207 Special Clear Hardener and varnish complement each other synergistically.
 The two in combination last longer than each coating by itself.